cpaelzer/cpaelzer.github.io/content/blogs/002-migration-with-changed-roms.md

 * a [compat package](https://launchpad.net/ubuntu/+source/ipxe-qemu-256k-compat) having roms of the former size under different file names
 * a patch to qemu that uses HW_COMPAT to map to the old filenames for older types

-That way on a migration it will allocate based on the compat file - the size matches - and the content gets transferred.
-Migration working just fine now.
+That way on a migration qemu will allocate based on the compat file.
+The size will match, and the content will get transferred.
+Migration is working just fine now.

 ```lang-none
  +-------------------------+                 +-------------------------+